 I am not strictly speaking about astro-photography, after all, I am well into press and editorial photography.

-Photographing this year’s summer solstice in Swansea Bay which involves a very early start to the day and knowing where the sun is going to rise from.
+Having to photograph this year’s summer solstice in Swansea Bay certainly involved a very early start to the day and some forward planning as to finding out where the sun could be seen rising from.

 Being a clear day helps.
 Haze in the horizon although not ideal may well help in that there isn’t as much contrast between the sun and the landscape.

 The summer solstice occurs when a planet’s rotational axis or geographical pole on either its northern or its southern hemisphere, is most inclined toward the star that it orbits.
 On the summer solstice, Earth’s maximum axial tilt toward the Sun is 23.44°.
 This happens twice each year (once in each hemisphere), when the Sun reaches its highest position in the sky as seen from the north or south pole.